rkdnc9/crewai-poc/README.md

 4. `visualizer_tool.create_panel_visualization` draws a clean panel
 5. `svg_annotator.annotate_svg_with_crew` appends violation summaries deterministically
 6. Remediation recommendations are saved to `demo_output/` as JSON files
+7. Remediation Specialist applies fixes using `remediation_applier.py` to generate fixed panel SVG

 All generated SVGs open in any standards-compliant viewer; "good" panels render with green studs and a pass footer, while "bad" panels show red studs and textual violation summaries.
+Fixed panels display in green with structural fixes applied.

 ## Technologies